-REL 914a, Teaching the Bible in the Congregation.
+REL 914b, Teaching the Bible in the Congregation.
 This course is designed to explore various resources, teaching approaches, and practical applications that will equip persons to teach the Bible in the local church.
-Attention is given to the task of teaching, preparation for teaching, teaching the Bible to various age levels, teaching through the lectionary, evaluating and selecting Bible study programs/curriculum resources, and using creative approaches to teach the Bible.
+Attention is given to the task of teaching; preparation to teach through analysis and interpretation of the biblical text; engaging teaching and learning styles in the classroom; teaching the Bible with various age levels; evaluating and selecting Bible study programs and curriculum resources; using creative approaches to teaching the Bible; and equipping church members to engage the text in a way that is meaningful and transformative in their lives.
 Yolanda Smith.